-A - With the exception of the Department automatically suspending a license during the period of incarceration after conviction of a felony, regardless of whether that conviction has been appealed, a real estate license is not automatically suspended or revoked when a licensee is incarcerated.
+A - Except for DRE automatically suspending a license during the period of incarceration after conviction of a felony, regardless of whether that conviction has been appealed, a real estate license is not automatically suspended or revoked when a licensee is incarcerated.
 The same procedure that governs all criminal convictions as a basis for license discipline must be followed even in this circumstance.
-This means that the Department must first file an accusation against the individual.
+This means that DRE must first file an accusation against the individual.